MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

 - Windows 10
 ---

-# Create USB recovery image for Surface devices
+# Recovery tool (IT Toolkit)

 This article describes how to create a USB Recovery image via the Surface IT Toolkit.

 1. Open Surface IT Toolkit and go to the **Recovery Tool** section  to begin the process of creating a USB key to recover a Surface device to its factory state.

-2. Select **Create** to download and create a USB key with the latest recovery image.
+2. Select **Create** to download and create a USB key with the latest recovery image for a Surface device.
 Alternatively, if you have a previously downloaded recovery image, select **Manage Existing**.

     :::image type="content" source="images/it-toolkit-recover-start.png" alt-text="Screenshot of Recovery Tool page.":::